puterleat/heroku-centrifuge/README.md

 ## Configure centrifuge

-Update `Procfile` and specify Redis connection settings or use ``--base`` option for single-instance deployment.
+Update `Procfile` if you want non-single instance deployment.

 You can look up RedisCloud host, port and password (skip username) using ``heroku config`` command.